mbaumer/us_hep_funding/docs/_states/OR.md

 <a name="OR-04"></a>
 [Back to top](#top)
 ## OR-04 -- Rep. Peter A. DeFazio (D) -- [Wikipedia](https://en.wikipedia.org/wiki/OR-04)
-## Committees
-Peter A. DeFazio is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $7,880,800 </b>in SC HEP grants.
 ```